-Rather than dwell on legalities, though, let’s focus on how these two compounds compare and contrast when it comes to weight loss.
-Obesity in the United States is now officially an epidemic and a disease, and as such, the weight loss industry is booming.
-Taking that into consideration, what does this tell you about the industry as a whole — if obesity is highly prevalent, and the weight loss industry is booming, that’s a pretty clear indicator that most of the products on the market are ineffective!
-Fortunately, studies are showing that THC and CBD could be an effective, 100% natural way to shed excessive poundage.
+Rather than dwell on legalities, though, let’s focus on how CBD and THC compare in terms of weight loss.
+Obesity in the USA is now an epidemic.
+As such, the weight loss industry is booming.
+But what does this tell you about the industry?
+If obesity is highly prevalent, and the weight loss industry is booming, maybe these ‘weight loss products’ aren’t too effective!

 CBD & Weight Loss

-You probably know that CBD is used to treat all manners of medical conditions, including chronic pain, depression, and seizures.
-But did you know it could also be one of the most effective fat burning supplements on the planet?
-Studies suggest that CBD is an effective appetite suppressant, and it goes without saying that the less you eat, the less likely you are to be fat!
+You probably know that people use CBD as a therapy for all manners of medical conditions.
+This includes things like chronic pain, depression, and seizures.
+But did you know CBD might also help with fat burning?
+Studies suggest that CBD is an effective appetite suppressant – and without a doubt, the less you eat, the less likely you are to be fat!

-Bizarrely, much of this evidence came from tests that were performed on children with epilepsy.
-For instance, a 2015 study by Geffrey et al. found that CBD reduced seizures by 50% in up to 70% of patients using clobazam, which is a popular anti-seizure medication.
+Bizarrely, much of this evidence came from tests on children with epilepsy.
+For instance, a 2015 study found that CBD reduced seizures by 50% in up to 70% of patients using clobazam, which is a popular anti-seizure medication.
 One of the ‘negative’ side effects turned out to be a reduction in appetite, but for those seeking an all-natural weight loss measure, this will likely prove to be a boon.

 Further research has also shown a link between CBD and ‘fat browning.’
 When you consume CBD, it helps to convert the white adipose tissue we store into brown adipose tissue.
 Why is this important?
 While white adipose tissue increases fat storage, brown adipose tissue enables you to burn more energy.
 CBD boosts your metabolism, which ultimately leads to a faster rate of fat burning.